-Household Products:-
+Household Products:

-Mosquito repellent Coil business is consistent as per market requirements.
-Production facility at Mandideep -Bhopal is fully operational for manufacture of Ultramarine blue.

-Business of Ultramarine blue is under contract manufacturing agreement with Reckitt Benckiser (India) Pvt.
-Ltd for their brand "Robin Blue" with 100% buy-back arrangement.
+Household product business remains stable, aligning with market demands.
+The production facility in Mandideep-Bhopal is fully operational for the manufacture of Ultramarine Blue.
+We have a contract manufacturing agreement with Reckitt Benckiser (India) Pvt.Ltd for their brand "Robin Blue," which includes a 100% buy-back arrangement.

-Risks & Concerns:-
+Risks & Concerns: